wellbyt3/audit-process/README.md

 - [ ] Review the constructor / initializers to understand state initialization
 - [ ] Define all state variables.
 If any are non-intuitive, make flashcards for them.
 - [ ] For each entry point, define input parameters.
-    - Use the protocol's test to find "happy path" input params.
+    - Use the protocol's tests to find "happy path" input params.
     - When a function has many different code paths for different inputs, write them all down but only audit one path at a time.
 - [ ] Audit in layers.
 - [ ] Use the following tags: